semantic-flow/sflo/documentation/concept.mesh.md

 - flow versioning is managed through the [[Versioning|concept.versioning]] system
   - turning versioning on and off is controlled in the [[concept.mesh.resource.element.node-config-defaults]]
   - Version history is realized in [[concept.mesh.resource.element.flow-snapshot.version]] with numbered version snapshots
-  - Version history metadata is kept in the node's [[concept.mesh.resource.element.flow.metadata]]
+  - Version history metadata is kept in the node's [[concept.mesh.resource.element.flow.node-metadata]]

 ### Addressing Requirements
 - Every mesh resource must be addressable via its URL path